PNC Mortgage Reviews

 • Origination fees

 For a refinance, closing costs may not include all of the above fees.
-The company recommends asking about a no-closing-cost option.
-You can use the calculator on PNC’s website to estimate closing costs on your loan before applying; after you apply, refer to the Loan Estimate for an estimate of all loan costs and fees.
+The company recommends asking about a no-closing-cost option if you’re looking to minimize upfront expenses.
+You can also use the closing cost calculator on the PNC website to estimate these fees before you apply; after you apply, refer to the Loan Estimate for an estimate of all loan costs and fees.

 FAQ

-PNC Mortgage is licensed to originate loans in all 50 states and Washington, D.C.
+PNC Bank is licensed to originate loans in all 50 states and Washington, D.C.
 It has about 2,500 physical branches in 28 states.
+HELOC products are limited to specific regions.

 Shop with confidence